stephenlawson/hover-effect-grid/README.md

 ## Acknowledgments

-Hyper Tutorials won YouTube was a great help for creating this layout.
+Hyper Tutorials on YouTube was a great help for creating this layout.